meiyor/DeepGaze-Text-Embedding-Map/README.md

 [COCO download**](https://cocodataset.org/#download)

-unzip the file and allocate the folders in the right places you will use it for run the code
+unzip the file and allocate the folders in the right places you will use it for run the code and modifify from the code if youn need it
 ```bash
 unzip COCO_subfolder_output.zip
 ```